Puppy Care & Transition Guide

 Routine builds confidence

 Puppies settle faster when the day looks the same.
-A predictable rhythm reduces whining and makes potty training easier.
+A predictable rhythm reduces whining.

 - Potty breaks after sleep, play, and meals